Skip to Content

 Good shoes – In June when the tea house opens the trail is covered in snow.
 Hiking boots are the suggested footwear, so if you have them, bring them.
 If you don’t, runners will suffice but be careful.

 Lake Agnes Tea House Trail starts from the Lake Louise foreshore just in front of the Fairmont Chateau Lake Louise hotel.
-Unfortunately, getting a parking spot at Lake Louise in the summer can be nearly impossible unless you arrive at around 8 am.
+Unfortunately, getting a parking spot at Lake Louise in the summer can be nearly impossible unless you arrive around 7 am (or even earlier).

-I’d also advise you on planning to do the Lake Agnes Tea House Trail on a weekday versus a weekend if plans allow.
-Along with getting to the parking lot early, this will definitely increase your odds of findings a spot.
+I’d also advise you to plan to do the Lake Agnes Tea House Trail on a weekday versus a weekend if plans allow.
+Along with getting to the parking lot early, this will definitely increase your odds of finding a spot.
+Please keep in mind that Lake Louise now requires paid parking of $36.75 CAD per day, from 3 am to 7 pm May through mid-October.

-However, if you are just not a morning person (I don’t blame you) it might be best to take one of the shuttles provided by Parks Canada or tour companies.
+However, if you are just not a morning person or don’t want to pay the fees (I don’t blame you) it might be best to take one of the shuttles provided by Parks Canada or tour companies.

 Here is a brief overview of the different options: